railwayapp-templates/strapi/README.md

 ## 📝 Notes

 - After your app is deployed, visit the `/admin` endpoint to create your admin user.
-- Railway's filesystem is ephemeral which is why any changes to the filesystem are not persisted between deploys.
-This is why, this template uses Cloudinary for media storage.
 - If you want to use npm with this project make sure you delete the `yarn.lock` file after you have ran `npm install`